 A-7E Corsair II – Digital Combat Simulator

-Purpose of creation: DCS (Digital Combat Simulator)
+Purpose of creation:

-In 2023 I was approached by FlyingIron Simulations, with a request to model the entire A-7E Corsair II.
+In 2023 I was approached by FlyingIron Simulations, with a request to 3D model the entire A-7E Corsair II.

 I joined the team and realized that the project was already 4 years in development, and they were on the second revision of the model.
 Yet, the model still had wrong proportions and shapes due to blueprint inaccuracies.

 It was clear to me, that no re-works would fix the existing model.
 The entire 3D model had to be modeled from scratch.
 There was no more space, budget, and time for errors.
-I knew from the start, that the only way to achieve accuracy was through photogrammetry.
+I knew from the start, that the only way to achieve accuracy was through 3D scanning.
 I began scouting the internet in search of the perfect candidate inside Europe.
 I found her in Portugal, and after getting in touch with the museum I established communication with Anabela.
-Based on my request, a photogrammetry shoot was organized in three museums (Alverca, Sintra, and Ovar).
+Based on my request, a shoot was organized in three museums (Alverca, Sintra, and Ovar).
 It was achieved thanks to Anabela and the museum’s crew.

 While I was still negotiating the shoot with the museum, I began researching and purchasing all the necessary gear that my wallet could afford.
 It was somewhat basic but good enough to get the job done.
 Dates were set, I packed my gear, and I had five days to visit three museums across the country.
 I had to shoot two exteriors, and two cockpits, crawl inside the engine intake, and shoot internals.